-Environmental Justice advocacy is needed now more than ever.
+Environmental justice advocacy is needed now more than ever.
 As we go into the world, as followers of Christ we care for all.
 We would like you to lend a hand.

-Delaware Concerned Residents for Environmental Justice (DCR4EJ)
+Delaware Offers Litmus Test for Biden’s Environmental Justice Plan

 Delaware Concerned Residents for Environmental Justice (DCR4EJ) is an environmental and economic justice ministry that the Episcopal Church of Saints Andrew and Matthew facilitated in forming.
 DCR4EJ was formed as a call to action in response to a Seasons of Creation service held to honor the Rights of Mother Earth in 2011.